- Glossary

 -

-Prorated salaries are adjusted paychecks for salaried (exempt) employees based on changes in their hours worked.
+Prorated salaries are adjusted payments for salaried (exempt) employees based on variations in hours worked.

 -